Preparing a Novel for Traditional Publishing

 Publishers aren’t doing this to be mean – only to be practical.
 By reading only submissions sent to them by agents, someone has already vetted the manuscripts and decided they’re viable in the marketplace.

-Some smaller publishers accept submissions direct from authors.
-Both big publishers and smaller publishers have their pros and cons, but it’s my opinion that an agent is worth getting not only because they increase your chance of being selected by a publisher, but because they can provide you with a wealth of advice and legal knowledge.
-They handle contracts and rights, and (should) have your best interests at heart.
+Both big publishers and smaller publishers have their pros and cons, but it’s my opinion that an agent is worth getting not only because they increase an author’s chance of being selected by a publisher, but because they can provide an author with a wealth of advice and legal knowledge.
+They handle contracts and rights, and (should) have an author’s best interests at heart.

 The traditional publishing route